Frequently asked questions¶

 The aim of Godot is to create a free and open-source MIT-licensed engine that is modular and extendable.
 There are no plans for the core engine development community to support any third-party, closed-source/proprietary SDKs, as integrating with these would go against Godot’s ethos.

 That said, because Godot is open-source and modular, nothing prevents you or anyone else interested in adding those libraries as a module and shipping your game with them–as either open- or closed-source.

-To see how support for your SDK of choice could still be provided, look at the Plugins question above.
+To see how support for your SDK of choice could still be provided, look at the Plugins question below.

 If you know of a third-party SDK that is not supported by Godot but that offers free and open-source integration, consider starting the integration work yourself.
 Godot is not owned by one person; it belongs to the community, and it grows along with ambitious community contributors like you.

 How should assets be created to handle multiple resolutions and aspect ratios?¶

 This question pops up often and it’s probably thanks to the misunderstanding created by Apple when they originally doubled the resolution of their devices.
 It made people think that having the same assets in different resolutions was a good idea, so many continued towards that path.
 That originally worked to a point and only for Apple devices, but then several Android and Apple devices with different resolutions and aspect ratios were created, with a very wide range of sizes and DPIs.